Shirahama Onsen 白浜温泉

 The Shirahama Onsen area is located a 10-minute bus ride from Nanki-Shirahama Airport, making it ideal for those taking the hour-long flight into the area from Tokyo's Haneda Airport.

-It is also convenient for those coming by train from Shin-Osaka (2.5 hours), as a short bus ride from the station will take you to the Shirahama Bus Center stop, where the beach is located.
+It is also convenient for those coming by train from Shin-Osaka (2.5 hours).
+A 10-minute bus ride from JR Shirahama Station takes you to the Shirara Beach stop.

 The flat rock formation of Senjojiki means 1,000 tatami mats in reference to the vast plateau's size and shape